 Tracking and improving conversions is a sales manager’s bread and butter.
 However, tracking conversions alone doesn’t give you the big picture about your team’s performance.

 Great sales managers spend a substantial amount of time coaching and guiding their team.
 ‘Activity Tracking’ allows them to see how many activities their reps are performing and where their skills stand to be improved.
 The utility in activity tracking is very measurable – the fewer activities the reps need to perform in order to reach a conversion, the faster and smoother the whole sales process becomes.
 Which will also improve conversion – it’s a win-win!

 2) Time until first appointment with decision makers

 As soon as the prospects get identified, validated and qualified, they need to be contacted without further delay.
 Otherwise your team might end up losing an opportunity to your competitor.
 This is an important metric that often gets neglected.

 The speed to get an appointment for the demo will help you know how efficient your sales executives are.

 If you measure customer engagement you are most likely to identify customers who are ready for upselling and cross-sell.
 Also, it will let you know how the existing customers are interacting with your product/ service.
 This enables you to understand the pain points of customers and what you need to improve in terms of product offering.

 Your customer engagement score is tracked based on the product usage.
 A higher score is directly proportional to a happy and satisfied customer.

 4) Quotations generated and closing rate

-You need to look at historical data to determine what your sales executives have to do on daily/ weekly basis in order to achieve organization’s objectives.
+You need to look at historical data to determine what your sales executives have to do on a daily/ weekly basis in order to achieve organization’s objectives.
 Through historical data, you get an overview of what you did in the past.
-For best result, historical data has to be combined with current trends to make estimates for the future.
+For best sales performance management results, historical data has to be combined with current trends to make estimates for the future.